-Commercial paper outstanding at April 27, 2018 was \$698 million, as compared to \$901 million at April 28, 2017.
-During fiscal years 2018 and 2017, the weighted average original maturity of the commercial paper outstanding was approximately 28 days and 39 days, respectively, and the weighted average interest rate was 1.46 percent and 0.89 percent, respectively.
+There was no commercial paper outstanding at April 26, 2019, as compared to \$698 million outstanding at April 27, 2018.
+During fiscal years 2019 and 2018, the weighted average original maturity of the commercial paper outstanding was approximately 27 days and 28 days, respectively, and the weighted average interest rate was 2.12 percent and 1.46 percent, respectively.
 The issuance of commercial paper reduces the amount of credit available under the Group's existing Credit Facility, defined below.

-Line of Credit The Group has a \$3.5 billion five year revolving syndicated line of credit facility (Credit Facility), by and among Medtronic plc, Medtronic, Inc., Medtronic Luxco, the lenders from time to time party thereto and Bank of America, N.A., as administrative agent and issuing bank, which expires in January 2020.
-The Credit Facility provides the Group with the ability to increase its borrowing capacity by an additional \$500 million at any time during the term of the agreement.
+Line of Credit On December 12, 2018, Medtronic Luxco, as borrower, entered into an amended and restated credit agreement (Credit Facility), by and among Medtronic plc, Medtronic, Inc., Medtronic Luxco, the lenders from time to time party thereto, and Bank of America, N.A., as administrative agent and issuing bank, which expires in December 2023.
+The Credit Facility replaces the previous credit agreement dated November 7, 2014 and effective as of January 26, 2015.

+The Credit Facility provides for a \$3.5 billion five-year unsecured revolving credit facility (Credit Facility).
 At each anniversary date of the Credit Facility, but not more than twice prior to the maturity date, the Group could also request a one-year extension of the maturity date.
-Medtronic plc, Medtronic Luxco, and Medtronic, Inc. guarantee the obligations under the Amended and Restated Revolving Credit Agreement.
-At April 27, 2018 and April 28, 2017, no amounts were outstanding on the committed line of credit.
+The Credit Facility provides the Group with the ability to increase its borrowing capacity by an additional \$1.0 billion at any time during the term of the agreement.
+Medtronic plc and Medtronic, Inc. have guaranteed the obligations of the borrowers under the Credit Facility, and Medtronic Luxco will also guarantee the obligations of any designated borrower.
+The Credit Facility includes a multi-currency borrowing feature for certain specified foreign currencies.
+At April 26, 2019 and April 27, 2018, no amounts were outstanding under the original or amended credit facilities.

 Interest rates on advances on the Credit Facility are determined by a pricing matrix, based on the Group's long-term debt ratings, assigned by Standard & Poor's Ratings Services and Moody's Investors Service.
 Facility fees are payable on the Credit Facility and are determined in the same manner as the interest rates.
-The agreements also contain customary covenants, all of which the Group remained in compliance with at April 27, 2018.
+The agreements also contain customary covenants, all of which the Group remained in compliance with at April 26, 2019.